sr4001/simplemindedrobot/content/blog/analyzing-media-with-custom-GPT/index.md

 This comprehensive guide will walk you through the process of setting up a custom GPT that can evaluate articles from the web, helping you identify [cognitive biases](https://www.verywellmind.com/what-is-a-cognitive-bias-2794963), political agendas, and assess the credibility of sources.
 Whether you're a researcher, a journalist, or simply someone who values media literacy, this guide will equip you with the tools to make more informed decisions in the digital landscape.

-## Understanding the Power of Custom GPTs for Media Analysis
+## Why Use Custom GPT for Media Analysis?

 Custom GPTs are specialized versions of OpenAI's powerful language models, tailored to perform specific tasks.
 In the context of media analysis, a custom GPT can be an invaluable tool for navigating the complex world of online information.
 These AI-powered assistants can help users in various ways, each contributing to a more comprehensive understanding of media content.